Skip to main content

 model_id = fit_response.json().get("model_id")

-Once fitted your model using in-context learning, send your test dataset to the /v1/predict endpoint using the returned model_id.
+Once fitted, you can send your test dataset to the /v1/predict endpoint using the returned model_id.
 You’ll receive predictions and/or probabilities in JSON format.

 payload = {